Fires scorch France, Spain; temperature-related deaths soar

 “We have to stay very prudent and very humble, because the day will be very hot.
 We have no favorable weather window,” regional fire official Eric Florensan said Sunday on radio France-Bleu.

+Firefighters have been unable to stop the advance of a fire that broke out near the city of Cáceres that is threatening the Monfragüe National Park and has kept 200 people from returning to their homes.
+Another fire in southern Spain near the city of Malaga has forced the evacuation of a further 2,500 people.

+The office of Spanish Prime Minister Pedro Sánchez announced that he will travel to Extremadura to visit some of the hardest-hit areas on Monday.

 Hungary, Croatia and the Greek island of Crete have also fought wildfires this week, as have Morocco and California.
-Italy is in the midst of an early summer heat wave, coupled with the worst drought in northern Italy in 70 years — conditions linked to the recent disaster when a huge chunk of the Marmolada glacier broke loose, killing several hikers.
+Italy is in the midst of an early summer heat wave, coupled with the worst drought in its north in 70 years — conditions linked to a recent disaster, when a huge chunk of the Marmolada glacier broke loose, killing several hikers.

 Scorching temperatures have even reached northern Europe.
-An annual four-day walking event in the Dutch city of Nijmegen announced Sunday that it would cancel the first day, scheduled for Tuesday, when temperatures are forecast to hit 37 degrees Celsius (99 degrees Fahrenheit).
+An annual four-day walking event in the Dutch city of Nijmegen announced Sunday that it would cancel the first day, scheduled for Tuesday, when temperatures are expected to peak at around 39 degrees Celsius (102 degrees Fahrenheit).

 College of Paramedics Chief Executive Tracy Nicholls warned Sunday that the “ferocious heat” could “ultimately, end in people’s deaths.”